Sociology: Classical theory

 The contemporary discipline of sociology is theoretically multi-paradigmatic in line with the contentions of classical social theory.
-Randall Collins' well-cited survey of sociological theory retroactively labels various theorists as belonging to four theoretical traditions: Functionalism, Conflict, Symbolic Interactionism, and Utilitarianism.
+Randall Collins' well-cited survey of sociological theory retroactively labels various theorists as belonging to four theoretical traditions: functionalism, conflict, symbolic interactionism, and utilitarianism.

 Accordingly, modern sociological theory predominantly descends from functionalist (Durkheim) and conflict (Marx and Weber) approaches to social structure, as well as from symbolic-interactionist approaches to social interaction, such as micro-level structural (Simmel) and pragmatist (Mead, Cooley) perspectives.
-Utilitarianism (also known as rational choice or social exchange), although often associated with economics, is an established tradition within sociological theory.
+Utilitarianism (also known as rational choice or social exchange and distinct from utilitarianism in ethics), although often associated with economics, is an established tradition within sociological theory.

 Lastly, as argued by Raewyn Connell, a tradition that is often forgotten is that of Social Darwinism, which applies the logic of Darwinian biological evolution to people and societies.
 This tradition often aligns with classical functionalism, and was once the dominant theoretical stance in American sociology, from c.
 1881, associated with several founders of sociology, primarily Herbert Spencer, Lester F. Ward, and William Graham Sumner.

-Contemporary sociological theory retains traces of each of these traditions and they are by no means mutually exclusive.
+Contemporary sociological theory retains traces of each of these traditions, and they are by no means mutually exclusive.

 Functionalism

-A broad historical paradigm in both sociology and anthropology, functionalism addresses the social structure—referred to as "social organization" by the classical theorists—with respect to the whole as well as the necessary function of the whole's constituent elements.
+A broad historical paradigm in both sociology and anthropology, functionalism addresses the social structure—referred to as "social organization" by the classical theorists—with respect to the whole and the necessary functions of its constituent elements.
 A common analogy (popularized by Herbert Spencer) is to regard norms and institutions as 'organs' that work towards the proper functioning of the entire 'body' of society.
 The perspective was implicit in the original sociological positivism of Comte but was theorized in full by Durkheim, again with respect to observable, structural laws.

 Functionalism also has an anthropological basis in the work of theorists such as Marcel Mauss, Bronisław Malinowski, and Radcliffe-Brown.
 It is in the latter's specific usage that the prefix "structural" emerged.
-Classical functionalist theory is generally united by its tendency towards biological analogy and notions of social evolutionism, in that the basic form of society would increase in complexity and those forms of social organization that promoted solidarity would eventually overcome social disorganization.
+Classical functionalist theory is generally united by its tendency towards biological analogy and notions of social evolutionism, in that the basic form of society would increase in complexity.
+Those forms of social organization that promoted solidarity would eventually overcome social disorganization.
 As Giddens states:Functionalist thought, from Comte onwards, has looked particularly towards biology as the science providing the closest and most compatible model for social science.
 Biology has been taken to provide a guide to conceptualizing the structure and the function of social systems and to analyzing processes of evolution via mechanisms of adaptation.
 Functionalism strongly emphasizes the pre-eminence of the social world over its individual parts (i.e. its constituent actors, human subjects).